 A list of nodes gives you a view of each node the model is running on, including each node’s Node ID and status, as shown in the following image.
 This is useful if you want to use the node’s Node ID to determine why a node is unresponsive.

-For more information about how to manage ML models in OpenSearch, see ML Framework.
+For more information about how to manage ML models in OpenSearch, see Model-serving framework.